 A Survey of Growing Churches in The Presbyterian Church in Canada

-Sharing Good News in the Church: Tips for a Celebratory Annual Meeting
+Sharing Good News in the Church: Annual Meetings

 Being a church of Jesus Christ is about sharing good news.
 Whenever we gather, we have an opportunity to build one another up and encourage one another in faith.
-This resource provides reflections and tips to help you faciliate annual meetings so people feeling invigorated, excited and hopeful about your congregation and your ministry.
+This resource provides reflections and tips to help you facilitate annual meetings so people feel invigorated, excited and hopeful about your congregation and your ministry.

 “Being with” in Evangelism and Mission